- 2 teaspoons olive oil

 - vegetable oil, to deep-fry fish

-* See Georgie’s Harvest for advice on the best potatoes in season now.
+*For advice on the best potatoes in season now, visit Georgie's Harvest.

 Place flour in a bowl.
 Add the egg and stir to combine.
 Gradually whisk in the beer until batter is smooth.
 Season with salt and pepper.
 Cover and place in the fridge for 30 minutes to rest.